 From your second year, you have the opportunity to specialise from several National Curriculum areas, or choose from a school theme, for example Special Educational Needs or Early Years.
 Alongside Professional Placement Learning in schools, you will study three strands that run parallel throughout each year of the degree programme.
 Initial Professional Development is based around the four themes of Holistic Learning and Development; Inclusion and Diversity; The Child in Society; and Leadership and Management.
 Subject Knowledge, Curriculum and Teaching includes training on how to plan, teach and assess all subjects in the Primary National Curriculum.
 The Hope Teacher is based around the development of the values and professional knowledge skills and understanding required to become a Hope teacher, with a clear sense of moral purpose and a holistic view of the learner.

-There may be opportunities for you to travel to North America or Europe as part of our Student Teacher Exchange Programme and short two-week placements organised by the Faculty of Education.
+There may be opportunities for you to travel to Europe as part of our International Exchange Programme and we also offer the opportunity of short placements organised by the Faculty of Education.
 At Hope, we aspire to enable teachers who are creative, proactive and reflective practitioners.
 As an ambitious Hope Teacher you will have moral purpose and an enthusiastic, innovative and flexible approach to collaborative teaching and learning.

 As well as classroom-based study, you also spend time on placement in our partner schools.
-Your placements are organised first as groups, progressing onto paired placements and then acting as an individual in the classroom.
+Your placements are organised in relation to your training needs and often with a training partner.
 This system allows you to work closely with colleagues to support each other with planning and teaching.
 In school, you will have the support of a dedicated school-based member of staff, while at University you will also have a professional placement tutor who will be on hand to support you.